Background

 Compliance and enforcement

-To date, Visy Paper has complied with EPA remedial to complete a range of modifications to their processes and equipment, including an analysis of odour sources at the site, commencing a program of dosing their process water with a biocide to kill odour-producing bacteria, and improving dispersion from two vacuum stacks and a pulper exhaust.
+To date, Visy Paper has complied with EPA remedial tools to complete a range of modifications to their processes and equipment, including an analysis of odour sources at the site, commencing a program of dosing their process water with a biocide to kill odour-producing bacteria, and improving odour capture and dispersion from a number of different discharge stacks across the premises.

-Visy Paper has also received an Official Warning and EPA fined the company for late compliance with notice conditions.
+Visy Paper has also received an Official Warning in August 2022 and EPA fined the company in 2021 for late compliance with notice requirements.

 EPA officers will continue to undertake odour surveillance in the area around Visy regularly and meet monthly with the company and Darebin City Council to monitor progress of the odour works and Visy Paper’s existing controls, such as the biocide program.